hoangduytranuk/blender_manual/blender_docs/manual/animation/armatures/posing/bone_constraints/inverse_kinematics/introduction.rst

    :class: refbox

    :Mode:      Pose Mode
-   :Panel:     :menuselection:`Tool Shelf --> Options --> Pose Options`
+   :Panel:     :menuselection:`Sidebar region --> Tool --> Pose Options`

-Automatic IK is a tool for quick posing, it can be enabled in the Tool Shelf in the 3D View, when in pose mode.
+Automatic IK is a tool for quick posing, it can be enabled in the Tool Shelf in the 3D View, when in Pose Mode.
 When the Auto IK option is enabled, translating a bone will activate inverse kinematics and rotate the parent bone, and the parent's parent, and so on, to follow the selected bone.
 The IK chain can only extend from a child to a parent bone if the child is *connected* to it.